Kardinia Park (stadium): Recent history

 On 23 May 2002, Kardinia Park hosted a visit from the Dalai Lama, who again visited the stadium in June 2007.

 Kardinia Park is regarded as a proverbial graveyard for teams playing against Geelong, which has an especially good record at the ground.
 Geelong did not lose a single match played at the venue between 26 August 2007 and 27 August 2011.
-Geelong's Jimmy Bartel credited the home-field advantage to the fact that Geelong is one of the few clubs which practices on the same field that it plays on.
+Geelong's Jimmy Bartel credited the home-field advantage to the fact that Geelong is one of the few clubs which still practises on the same field that it plays on.

 On 22 June 2011, it was announced the stadium would have a new name in 2012.
 After 10 years as naming rights sponsor of Skilled Stadium, Skilled Group decided to relinquish these rights as of 31 October 2011.
 Previous names of the stadium as results of sponsorship deals have been Skilled Stadium, Shell Stadium and Baytec Stadium; however it was only called Baytec Stadium for less than two months, and only one pre-season match was played there under the name.
 The stadium is nicknamed "The Cattery" by the club's supporters.